We Care About Your Privacy

 Tax and legal obligations

-Unlike with your employees, you are not usually obligated to withhold taxes (or any other national contributions) for independent contractors you hire at home or abroad.
+Unlike with your employees, you are not usually obligated to withhold taxes (or make any other contributions) for independent contractors you hire at home or abroad.
 Similarly, when paying foreign independent contractors, you need not always adhere to the employment and labour laws of their country (as these laws usually only apply to employees).
-Of course, however, it is good practice to treat international contractors as fairly as possible, in accordance with their country’s laws, given that they are providing you a quality service.

 Proper paperwork